Staten Island Chinese Garden

 This calligraphy is a couplet from a longer poem by Song dynasty poet Su Shi.

-Stroll through the garden in autumn, still shots in autumn.
+Stroll through the garden peacefully, with piano music, or with Chinese music in autumn; still photos in autumn.

 The garden is a peaceful contrast with the noise of the city, and well worth the ferry ride.
 It is considered to have a similar style to the Lingering Garden in Suzhou.
 It was completed in 1999, and is sadly already quite dilapidated.